-- Applications for fall 2019 open online January 3 and close no later than April 6, 2019.
+- Applications for Fall 2019 open online January 3 and close when program fills.

 - Students can only apply for the Thrive Scholars Program during the last semester of their senior year in high school.

 - See the Eligibility tab for more information on who is eligible to apply.